 - Time to reset statistics to zero.

 The time to reset statistics is in the 24-hour clock format.
 For example, 00:00 is midnight, 13:00 is 1:00 PM, and so on. - (Optional) Increment at which to reset statistics.
+Allows to shorten the Value field when there is a pattern between resets.

 The optional increment is also in the 24-hour clock format and is relative to the time to reset statistics to zero.